 "If this suggestion of personhood [of the unborn] is established, the...case [for legalizing aborticide], of course, collapses, for the fetus' right to life is then guaranteed specifically by the [14th] Amendment."
 Roe v.
 Wade, p.
-156 to be so much smarter than you?
+156

 Well, does that pop a question into your mind?